ralucas/nodejs-hashing/README.md

     * Some mitigation to potential man-in-the-middle attacks seeing the raw pw
     * Given what the NSA keeps coming out with...
   2. Your server never knows the raw password
+    * Logs, if placed in the user flow, will never show the plain-text password

 We're not going to salt the hash on the client-side because we'd have to send that salt to the server side, so it's not very useful in this case.
 We'll salt on the server-side later...